InteractiveComputerGraphics/PositionBasedDynamics/README.md

 ## Latest Important Changes

+* added SceneGenerator.py to generate new scenarios easily by simple Python scripting
+* added scene loader based on json
+* added collision detection based on distance functions
+* added collision handling for rigid and deformable bodies
+* high resolution visualization mesh can be attached to a deformable body
 * added support for Mac OS X
 * added automatic computation of inertia tensor for arbitrary triangle meshes
 * added OBJ file loader